 - Benchmarks provide standard workloads to compare the performance of different systems.

-- The Performance Monitoring Unit (PMU) and event counters available in some Arm processors can help you assess the performance and resource efficiency of your system.
+- The Performance Monitoring Unit (PMU) and event counters that are available in some Arm processors can help you to assess the performance and resource efficiency of your system.

 Benchmarking processor performance

 Benchmarks such as Coremark and Dhrystone provide standard workloads to let you compare the performance of different systems:

 - CoreMark is a modern, sophisticated benchmark that lets you accurately measure processor performance.
 Application Note 350: CoreMark Benchmarking for Arm Cortex Processors describes how to run CoreMark to obtain stable, reproducible results.

 - Dhrystone is an older, simpler benchmark.
 Application Note 273: Dhrystone Benchmarking for Arm Cortex Processors describes how to compile and run Dhrystone.